mph-/lcapy/doc/overview.rst

    ─────
    s - 4

-For steady-state causal signals, the s-domain can be converted to the angular frequency domain by substituting :math:`\mathrm{j} \omega` for :math:`s`
+For steady-state causal signals, the s-domain can be converted to the phasor domain by substituting :math:`\mathrm{j} \omega` for :math:`s`

    >>> from lcapy import s, j, omega
    >>> H = (s + 3) / (s - 4)